Veganism: Toiletries

 Vegan soaps can be made from olive oil.
 Other soap is sometimes made from tallow (animal fat).

 While dietary vegans might use animal products in toiletries, ethical veganism extends not only to matters of food but also to the use of animal products, and rejects the commodification of animals altogether.
 Ethical vegans replace personal care products and household cleaners containing animal products with vegan products.
 Animal ingredients are ubiquitous because they are relatively inexpensive.
 After animals are slaughtered for meat, the leftovers are put through a rendering process and some of that material, particularly the fat, is used in toiletries.
 Vegans also avoid using sea sponges.

 Common animal-derived ingredients include tallow in soap; collagen-derived glycerine, which used as a lubricant and humectant in many haircare products, moisturizers, shaving foams, soaps and toothpastes; lanolin from sheep's wool, often found in lip balm and moisturizers; stearic acid, a common ingredient in face creams, shaving foam and shampoos (like glycerine, it can be plant-derived, but is usually animal-derived); lactic acid, an alpha-hydroxy acid derived from animal milk, used in moisturizers; allantoin—from the comfrey plant or cow urine—found in shampoos, moisturizers and toothpaste; and carmine from scale insects, such as the female cochineal, used in food and cosmetics to produce red and pink shades;

 Beauty Without Cruelty, founded as a charity in 1959, was one of the earliest manufacturers and certifiers of animal-free personal care products.

 Hair extensions

-Hair extensions are generally avoided by ethical vegans since they are made from human hair, but ethical vegans may use synthetic alternatives.
-Environmental vegans avoid synthetic hair extensions due to their biodegradability.
+Ethical vegans may avoid natural hair extensions, including those made from human hair, because of concerns about human or animal exploitation involved in sourcing the hair.
+Synthetic hair extensions are used by some ethical vegans as an alternative, but are generally avoided by environmental vegans due to their poor biodegradability.